Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 </br>
 </br>

-**Need to install MBT tool to windows system where vscode is running for building the MTA archive**
+**Need to install MBT tool to windows system where VSCode is running for building the MTA archive**
 </br>
 </br>